Jessica Alba Throws Pajama Party For Hubbie Cash Warren’s 38th Birthday [Pics]

-Jessica Alba threw a pajama party last night to celebrate her husband’s 38th birthday in what she described in her Instagram post as a ‘blast’.
-Alba, also a business woman and founder of The Honest Company, played host to many prominent faces in the entertainment world.
+Jessica Alba threw a pajama party last night to celebrate her husband’s 38th birthday in what she described in her Instagram post as a “blast.”
+Alba, who is also a business woman and founder of The Honest Company, played host to many prominent faces in the entertainment world.

 The party was graced by Alba’s A-list friends who donned different loose-fitting jumpsuits in what seemed like an exercise to outdo one another.
-The gathering also featured a series of fun games like beer pong and corn hole.
+The gathering also featured a series of fun games, including beer pong and corn hole.

 Jessica couldn’t hide her delight as she took to Instagram to express her warm feelings: